 Self-care is exactly what it sounds like, taking the time to take care of yourself.
 We should all make time in our lives to focus on ourselves and our well-being.

-That can look different for each individual, but the idea is the same for everyone, as is the goal.
-Once you recognize that you are carrying stress, you can make the necessary changes to relieve it.
+Self care strategies can look different for each individual, but the idea is the same for everyone, as is the goal.
+Once you recognize that you are under a load of stress, you can make the necessary changes to relieve it.

 Self-care, especially for the college student, is of utmost importance.
 The following are some ways to employ self-care to reduce the amount and the effects of stress in your life.